cong-n-tran/cong-n-tran/README.md

 > "Code like there's no bug, debug like there's no code."

-Hey there!
 I’m Cong Tran, a passionate developer who loves transforming caffeine into clean, scalable code.
 From solving real-world problems to making apps *actually work*, I strive to merge creativity with logic to build impactful solutions.

 ---